 What does makrut lime smell and taste like?

-The leaves and fruit of makrut lime are rich in aromatic essential oils including limonene, a terpene compound which is responsible for the citrusy aroma.
+The leaves and fruit of makrut lime are rich in aromatic essential oils including limonene, a terpene compound that is responsible for the citrusy aroma.
 While the leaves are most commonly used, makrut tart fruit is also edible and can be used to flavour cooked dishes.

 Culinary uses

 The leaves of makrut lime impart flavour in Thai, Lao and Cambodian curries, soups and salads.
 The highly acidic fruit is also edible but has a sour taste, which makes it unpalatable when consumed raw.
 Its juice and zest are used to add flavour to cooked dishes.
-Makrut is a major ingredient in Cambodian kroeung, a curry paste, Laab Gai, a Thai minced chicken salad, tom kha gai, a coconut chicken soup, tom yum soup as well as green and red curries.
+Makrut is a major ingredient in Cambodian kroeung, a curry paste, Laab Gai, a Thai minced chicken salad, tom kha gai, tom yum soup as well as green and red curries.

 - Makrut liqueurs